 Having acne is part and parcel of growing up.
 It exacerbates during the teenage phase and then usually subsides later on in most people.
 However, there are many people who suffer from adult acne as well.
 Now acne is only one part of the tale.
-What follows is even more worse- acne scars and scarring.
+What follows is, even more, worse- acne scars and scarring.
 Acne scarring is probably that which will haunt us longer than the actual acne.
 The acne itself might naturally subside within a week or so.
 But, the acne scars might take anywhere between 3 weeks-3 months to completely fade away depending on the severity of the scar or how much damage has been caused to the underlying tissue.
 The treatment for severe acne scarring is usually laser treatment or chemical peels.

 The more you mess with your acne, the longer your acne scar is bound to mess with you.
 It will always be a temptation to squeeze a “pustule”-like acne especially to get rid of that large, inflamed pus-filled acne immediately.
 But remember that, doing so will result in a post-breakout scar.
-It is always best advised to let it heal itself or apply medicines as per the advise of a good dermatologist.
-Again, applying too much of medicines/ointments/creams on the acne will excessively dry out the skin leading to skin irritation, skin peeling, redness and could lead to even more break outs.
+It is always best advised to let it heal itself or apply for medicines as per the advice of a good dermatologist.
+Again, applying too much of medicines/ointments/creams on the acne will excessively dry out the skin leading to skin irritation, skin peeling, redness and could lead to even more breakouts.

 What is Acne?

 There are different types of acne and hence different types of acne scars.
 However, unless you have severe acne due to some underlying health condition, then the severity of the remnant scar really depends on how you have tampered with the acne- trying to pop it.
-Some people use their nails to pop the pimple and some use some form of piercing equipment to pop it out.
+Some people use their nails to pop a pimple and some use some form of piercing equipment to pop it out.
 Depending on your skin tone, type and it’s ability to heal, scars can be anything from red/brown/black spots to enlarged pores or deep scars due to permanent damage to the tissue and surrounding regions.

 Where can you get Acne Scars?

 You can get acne scars wherever you are susceptible to getting acne.
-It could be your T-ZONE(Forehead, Nose and Chin), your cheeks, your chest, your back etc. The more you prick it or touch it too often or scratch it or try to remove the deep embedded white/black head- the longer your scar is going to last.
+It could be your T-ZONE(Forehead, Nose, and Chin), your cheeks, your chest, your back etc. The more you prick it or touch it too often or scratch it or try to remove the deep embedded white/black head- the longer your scar is going to last.
 If it really requires you to puncture your skin very deep in order to remove the pus, white/black head- remember that you might be left with a persistent scar.

 The vicious cycle of Acne and Acne Scarring

 Getting acne is very normal unless you have been blessed with Godsend clear skin thanks to great genes.
 But when does it become a real pesky problem?
-You get a pimple, it stays for a while and though the pimple disappears- the scars remains.
+You get a pimple, it stays for a while and though a pimple disappears- the scars remain.
 And by the time the scar heals, the next pimple pops out.
 This cycle continues till you reach adulthood.
 So in the case of many teenagers, they not only have to worry about their acne but also have to try desperate means to hide their pre-existing acne scars.